-Taxi driver
+Taxi drivers

 For more information on becoming a taxi driver see Driver accreditation.

-Chauffeur and special purpose driver or operator
+Chauffeur and special purpose drivers or operators

-The Chauffeured Vehicle Association of South Australia represents the South Australian small passenger vehicle industry.
-If you would like to operate a chauffeur or special purpose service, Accreditation and Licensing can help with advice.
-You need to understand the requirements for accreditation before purchasing vehicles.
+Before you apply to operate a chauffeur or special purpose service, contact Accreditation and Licensing.
+They will help with understand the requirements for accreditation before purchasing vehicles.

-Restrictions have been removed for metropolitan-based chauffeur drivers allowing you to operate statewide.
 You no longer need to apply for a separate accreditation to operate outside the metropolitan area.

 The Point-to-Point Transport Service Transaction Levy can only be applied to trips that start within the metropolitan boundary.